 An alternative to quadratic Bezier curves is circular arcs.
 Neither is a superset of the other — Bezier curves cannot produce circular arcs and circular arcs cannot produce Bezier curves.

-Notice that the symmetry of the arc adds to its pleasing shape, but it also constraints the control point.
+Notice that the symmetry of the arc adds to its pleasing shape, but it also constrains the control point.
 The main reason to consider circular arcs is that they don’t require the “series of line segments” workaround of Bezier curves.
 Note that you still have to convert them to polygons to render them on a GPU, but you can reason about them in their native form.

-To form an offset curve, at every point we add the offset multiplied by the normal N. With a circular arc, the normal is the radius vector, so the offset curve is simply a change in radius, resulting in another circular arc.
+To form an offset curve, at every point we add the offset multiplied by the normal N. With a circular arc, the normal is the radius vector, so the offset curve is a change in radius, resulting in another circular arc.